Skip advert

 Advertisement - Article continues below

-Even the entry-level sDrive20i comes in over £40,000 threshold, above which the additional VED surcharge applies from the second year onwards for five years.
+Even the entry-level sDrive20i comes in over the £40,000 threshold, above which the additional VED surcharge applies from the second year onwards for five years.
 That figure drops to the standard VED rate from the sixth year of registration onwards – the same figure as levied against sub-£40,000 cars from new.

 Insurance